 In accordance with the Citizen Participation Plan, St. Johns County actively engaged residents, community members, and key stakeholders to assist with the identification of community needs and influence goal setting.

-A summary of the activities for the development of the County's PY2022 Annual Action Plan include:
+A summary of the activities for the development of the County's PY2023 Annual Action Plan includes:

-- Four (4) Public Hearing were held in March and April 2022.
+- Five (5) Public hearings were held in March 2023.
 The hearings were publicized on the County's website and in the local newspaper.
 As per HUD Citizen Participation requirements, the County accepted comments up to 30 days after the date of the formal Public Hearing. - Surveys were solicited.
-Citizens were invited to participate in a Survey to gain insight on priorities and Fair Housing issues.
-The Surveys were made available electronically and in paper form for 30 days. - 2nd Public Hearing was held in June 2022.
+Citizens were invited to participate in a Survey to gain insight into priorities and Fair Housing issues.
+The Surveys were made available electronically and in paper form for 30 days. - 2nd Public Hearing was held in June 20, 2023.
 The hearing was publicized through the resources mentioned above.
-The County will accept comments up to 30-days.
+The County will accept comments for up to 30 days.

-Drafts of the PY2022 Annual Action Plan were posted on the County's website for its 30-day comment period and hard copies were made available at County offices.
+Drafts of the PY2023 Annual Action Plan were posted on the County's website for its 30-day comment period and hard copies were made available at County offices.
 Citizens, public agencies, or other interested parties wishing to comment were encouraged to submit comments verbally or in writing.
 Input from the community, including comments received from individual citizens as well as agencies, is highly valuable and contributed to the establishment of housing and community development goals.